The Classic French Mother Sauce, Hollandaise Sauce.

 What are Mother Sauces?

-Mother sauces are the parent/base/foundation of every sauce in the world.
-Every sauce starts with a specific technique.
+Mother sauces are the culinary base foundation of every sauce making technique all over the world.
+Every sauce starts with a specific sauce technique and they’re 5.

-To honestly learn how to make Hollandaise sauce you need to see it made with your own eyes.
+To honestly learn how to make Classic French Hollandaise Sauce you need to see it made with your own eyes.
 The process isn’t obvious.
 Sure combining water and fat, but the key is “the speed” that you add the butter to the eggs.
 Also learning how to clarify the butter.
-And what happens when the Hollandaise sauce sits for awhile on the counter?
+And what happens when the Hollandaise sauce sits for a while on the counter?
 It tightens up and loses its soft silky texture.

 Hollandaise 911 – How to fix hollandaise sauce that loses its sauce like texture?
 No problem, in the video we cover how to fix it.